A Guide to Southern Ontario Distilleries

 Pack a picnic and head to Dillon’s distillery garden for a fresh tasting experience.
 Dillon’s produces small batch, grape-based white rye, vodka, gin and bitters that are making quite a large splash.
 In true locavore fashion, ingredients include fresh fruit, herbs and grain from surrounding wine country, as well as home-grown botanicals.

 Best known for its Unfiltered Gin 22, Dillon’s also produces vodka, absinthe and schnapps.
-The distillery is approximately half an hour drive west of Hamilton on the edge of Lake Ontario.
+The distillery is approximately half an hour's drive west of Hamilton on the edge of Lake Ontario.

 Location: 4833 Tufford Road, Beamsville